yjang43/DataScrape/README.md

 provided.<br>
 ![](images/result1.png)<br>

-Let's zoom into the cluster region.
+Let's zoom into the cluster region.<br>
 ![](images/result2.png)

 I still have so much to improve in performance.
 There could be a lot of things that I overlooked